J1mbo/homebridge-rollertec-garage-door-v2/README.md

 1. Anyone with access to this key and network access to the web server can potentially open the door.
 2. Applying firewall rules to the Pi to restrict access to the Homebridge server would be preferable.

+If you need to reset the preshared key for any reason:

+1. Delete /opt/garagedoor_web_server/api_key.txt on the web server and restart the service
+2. Update the key to whatever you want through the pluging settings
+3. Restart Homebridge (or the child bridge for the plugin).

 # KNOWN ISSUES